Colin Falvey

 Colin Falvey (born 20 June 1985) is an Irish former professional footballer who played as a centre-back.
+He is currently the head coach at the League for Clubs side Northern Colorado Hailstorm.

-Career
+Player career

 Ireland

 Falvey was born in Cork.
 He was a trainee and youth player at English clubs Gillingham and Carlisle United, but began his professional career in 2004 with Cobh Ramblers in the League of Ireland, scoring on his debut vs Athlone Town.
 He transferred to Kilkenny City prior to the 2007 campaign for a compensation fee because he was under the age of 23, and was made club captain upon arrival.
-During his time playing in Ireland he attracted interest from Swindon Town, but opted to sign a contract with Otago United in New Zealand under ex-Irish international Terry Phelan, who would become his agent.
+During his time playing in Ireland, he attracted interest from Swindon Town, but opted to sign a contract with Otago United in New Zealand under ex-Irish international Terry Phelan, who would become his agent.

 New Zealand

 Falvey spent one year in New Zealand with Otago United, where he was club captain.

 North America

 Falvey signed with American side Wilmington Hammerheads in the USL Second Division for the 2009 season.
 He played 15 games and scored 1 goal for the Hammerheads in 2009, earning him defensive MVP honours and been selection in the league team of the season while also helping them to the 2009 USL Second Division regular season title.
 After the season, he returned to New Zealand on a six-month contract to play for YoungHeart Manawatu.

 On 25 February 2010, it was announced that Falvey would be returning to USL league in America to sign a one-year contract with the Charleston Battery.
 Falvey was a key starter in his first season with the Battery as the club won the 2010 USL Second Division championship.
 Falvey signed on loan with previous New Zealand outfit YoungHeart Manawatu during the USL offseason before returning to Charleston to sign a long-term contract on 8 December 2011.
 Falvey was named the club's captain and became a fan favourite, with part of the club's supporters' group being nicknamed "Falvey's Army" during this time.
 Falvey won a second league championship with Charleston in 2012.